 You may also find areas where you can cut back on your spending.

 Planning a budget is only useful if you stick to it.
 Holding on to any receipts, alongside checking your bank or credit card statements and noting down what you’ve spent, can help you stay on top of your money.
 Try reviewing your budget once or twice a week over the Christmas period to help you keep track.

 Avoid buying little extras if they’re not accounted for in your budget.
 It may seem harmless, but small costs can add up and take a chunk of money from your budget.

 Falling behind on your bills, rent or other payments can be harder to catch up on and you may be charged for late or missed payments.
 Prioritising these outgoings is important.
-You could try putting your bills and rent/mortgage money aside until your payments are due so you don’t accidentally use the money.
+You could try putting your bills and rent or mortgage money aside until your payments are due, so you don’t accidentally use the money.

 Explore: 9 steps to financial wellbeing

-You could try rounding up your spending to the nearest pound and adding that to a savings account.
-Or, you could add money to your savings account once you’ve been paid.
+You could round up your spending to the nearest pound and add that to a savings account.
+Or you could add money to your savings account once you’ve been paid.
 Separating the money you want to save from your main account can help prevent the temptation to spend it.

 Saving little and often can soon add up.
 And by continually doing this, you can turn it into a habit to help your savings grow.

 Christmas can be the ideal time to set yourself financial goals for the coming year.
 Think about what you want to achieve and how you can achieve it.
 It could be something simple, like saving a little more each month, or getting on top of any existing debts you may have.